space-wizards/docs/src/en/space-station-14/round-flow/antagonists/contracts-and-rep.md

 - Place Tracker Objective
   - A syndicate tracker must be placed on a character person.
 Whether it be directly on them, in their pockets, or inside their bag.
 The tracker can be removed without uncompleting the contract
 - Corporate Espionage
-  - Utilizing a syndicate data-knife, a traitor must extract 1-3 researches from a science research console.
+  - Utilizing a syndicate data-knife, a traitor must extract 1-3 researches from a science research console (Not the research server).

-High Risk objectives are objectives that should get a traitor brigged for a long time, permanently, or executed
+High Risk objectives are objectives that should get a traitor brigged for a long time, permanently, or executed These objectives include but are not limited to;
 - Kill Targets
   - The traitor must kill a target, this target can be a member of crew or another traitor.
 The target does not have to be gibbed.
 If the target is revived, the contract remains complete.
 - Extract Target